SAUSAGE OF ITALIAN DESCENT

 First off you need separation of at least two inches between the links for air circulation.
 This is why you so often see sausages being hung from a rack.
 If your system accommodates that, string them up.
 If not use your grill, use a mesh style mat if you want to avoid striping.
 You can turn the sausages to minimize the marking, but ideally you want to keep the system sealed.
 For more on smoking tips, see our tutorial.

 You will get more intense flavor if you cold smoke (under 100°F) for a couple hours then step your heat up.
-Your target goal is an internal temperature of 165°F, and a remote sensing thermometer is highly recommended.
+Your target goal is an internal temperature of 165°F, and a smart temp reader is highly recommended.
 You can step the temp right up to 250°F and hold it there until the internal temperature is reached.
 Or you can go to 140°F for another two hours then gradually bring the smoker temperature up to 175°F holding that until the internal temperature is reached.

 Serving ‘Em Up